Susan Chira

 Susan Deborah Chira (born May 18, 1958, in Manhattan) is an American journalist.
-She is the editor-in-chief of The Marshall Project.
+She was the editor-in-chief of The Marshall Project until January 2025.
 Previously, Chira was a senior correspondent and editor covering gender for The New York Times.
 From September 2014 until September 2016, she was a deputy executive editor of the newspaper and oversaw its news report.
 She was previously the assistant managing editor for news, and was the Times's foreign news editor from 2004 to 2011.

 She was raised in Rye, New York, and attended Phillips Academy Andover in Andover, Massachusetts, where she graduated in 1976.
 She received her Bachelor of Arts degree from Harvard University in 1980, graduating summa cum laude.
 She is a member of Phi Beta Kappa.

 While at Harvard, Chira was the president of the Harvard Crimson.

 Chira joined The New York Times in 1981.
 She was the Times's correspondent and then bureau chief in Tokyo from 1984 to 1989.